ankuku/robotics-project-mscv/README.md

 #### using Pyzbar

 Zbar is an old method but appears to be one of the best method in order to detect and read Qr codes.
 The main idea behind the detection is to go through an image researching typical point, rectangle and symbol, which are used inside the Qr code.
 First of all, the image is read with a scanner function, then it starts to search the symbol and then decodes it.
 For more information about the libraries, check the source code on Github [10].
-Thanks to a decode function using this library, we are able to obtain several information about our Qr code, such as :
+Thanks to a decode function using this library, we are able to obtain several information about our Qr code, such as:

 - Qr code type (barcode,Qrcode);
 - Data coded inside the Qr or bar code;